 Nevsehirli Ibrahim Pacha was Grand Vizier during the whole Tulip period and he is regarded as the true ruler of the country in those years.
 He reformed Ottoman foreign policy by establishing embassies in many European capitals; he was ousted by a rebellion of the Janissaries.

 Dar-ul-hadis means "school of tradition" and is a medrese where students learn theological matters; this is true for all medrese, but usually teachings include other matters.

 Ismail Aga Efendi Camii (1724)

 The small mosque built by Ismail Aga Efendi who was Seyh-ul-Islam with Sultan Ahmet III, has not lost the religious purpose its founder gave it.
 Today it is at the centre of the most "pious" neighbourhood of Istanbul.
-Efendi is both a historical title given to Ottoman princes and members of the clergy and the modern Turkish substitute for "Hello!" when answering the phone.
+Efendi is a historical title given to Ottoman princes and members of the clergy.

 Plan of this section:

 Hagia Irene and Little Hagia Sophia